 Carriers participating in a pooled Exchange Area are subject to further requirements beyond LNP query readiness (including successful production testing of TBP systems that enable block reservations and return).

 Note: Exchange Areas involving entities with an ITPA presence are excluded until 28 July 2027.
 This exclusion is based on the list of ITPA members included in the ITPA Part 1 application submitted on 27 June 2025.

+Phased Rollout Timeline